openactive/test-interface/header.md

 ## Test Interface Endpoints

+The Test Interface Endpoints are specified relative to the same [Base URI](https://openactive.io/open-booking-api/EditorsDraft/#dfn-base-uri) that is defined in the Open Booking API.

 ### Datasets Endpoints

 To use the "Controlled" test mode within the [OpenActive Test Suite](https://github.com/openactive/openactive-test-suite/), the `/test-interface/datasets` endpoints must be implemented.
 They are not required for "Random" test mode.